nmania/FSND_Capstone/README.md

 ## RBAC Role Testing
 *** NOTE jwts provided for these tests only last 24 hours after submission!\
-In Postman, import the file:
+In Postman, import the file below and run the tests:
 - udacity_Capstone.postman_collection.json
-\
-Run the tests in that to check if the roles are working properly.

 ## Heroku
 To see the app on Heroku go to: https://hiltz-fsnd-capstone.herokuapp.com/